Lameness Rehabilitation Boarding

 How long are horses in rehab at HHRF?

-Typically, horses stay at HHRF for 3-6 months and are sent home with a folder of how to continuing their progress.
+Typically, horses stay at HHRF for 3-6 months and are sent home with a document of how to continue their progress.
 Owners can decide to keep their horse for a longer time frame if they feel they need extra support.
 HHRF does also offer retirement boarding at a lower rate for owners who wish to keep their horse here in retirement.

 What does rehab boarding include?